mnelson4/printmyblog/readme.txt

 * Feature: WPML integration for projects.
 See https://printmy.blog/2021/11/23/introducing-wpml-integration-for-print-my-blog/
 * Feature: Quick creation of Print Materials from other posts for customization in projects.
 Pro only.
 See https://www.youtube.com/watch?v=_nkVlWDwybw
 * Feature: PMB Print Materials now have their own capabilities which can be granted to users and roles
+* Bugfix: fix a bug whereby PMB prevented the new widgets page from saving
 * Bugfix: print buttons print correct language when WPML is active
 * Bugfix: if there is a fatal error generating the print page, avoid runaway JS trying to parse the error response
 * Bugfix: prevent emojis in gallery image descriptions from breaking layout